rust-lang/rust-forge/src/release/index.md

 ### External Links

-* The [Homu/Bors] page provides links to the pull request testing queues for the `rust-lang` GitHub organisation, as well as providing an overview of the bot's syntax you can use to interact with it.
+* The [bors] page provides links to the pull request testing queues for the `rust-lang` GitHub organisation, as well as providing an overview of the bot's syntax you can use to interact with it.
 * [Rustup Component History] documents when a component was last available (if